apache/solr-operator/docs/solr-cloud/README.md

 ### Official Solr Images

-The solr-operator will work with any of the [official Solr images](https://hub.docker.com/_/solr) currently available.
+The Solr Operator is only guaranteed to work with [official Solr images](https://hub.docker.com/_/solr).
+However, as long as your custom image is built to be compatible with the official image, things should go smoothly.
+This is especially true starting with Solr 9, where the docker image creation is bundled within Solr.
+Merely run `./gradlew docker` in the Solr repository, and your custom Solr additions will be packaged into an officially compliant Solr Docker image.

+Please refer to the [Version Compatibility Matrix](../upgrade-notes.md#solr-versions) for more information on what Solr Versions are compatible with the Solr Operator.

 ### Build Your Own Private Solr Images

-The solr-operator supports private Docker repo access for Solr images you may want to store in a private Docker repo.
+The Solr Operator supports private Docker repo access for Solr images you may want to store in a private Docker repo.
 It is recommended to source your image from the official Solr images.

 Using a private image requires you have a K8s secret preconfigured with appropriate access to the image. (type: kubernetes.io/dockerconfigjson)